IBM/fabcar-blockchain-sample/docs/run-local.md

 * #### Run the application server
-  - From the `server` directory, start the server
+  - From the `server` directory, start the server.

     ```bash
     npm start
     ```

 * #### Start the web client
-  - In a new terminal, open the web client and install dependencies
+  - In a new terminal, open the web client folder and install the dependencies.
     ```bash
     cd web-app/client
     npm install